sonialoussaief/HumanDetection/Matlab/README.md

-# Please read this before using the 'kalman.m' function to track objects
+# Please read this before using the kalman.m function to track objects

 ![alt tag](intro.png)
 Youtube link to the test video: https://www.youtube.com/watch?v=sWWLPgmLOnw